Believe it or not, many cleaners in North America proclaim themselves to be “organic cleaners.”

 That way you can exit the “organic dry cleaner” with a nice – but false – feeling that you’re doing something positive for the environment.

-On the positive side, a number of jurisdictions in the USA are finally attacking the “organic dry cleaning” myth.
+On the positive side, a number of jurisdictions in the USA have attacked the “organic dry cleaning” myth.

 Organic dry cleaning: Fact or con?